fuZi9n/Server-Automatisering/README.md

-This is a collection of scripts for a school project
+This is a collection of scripts for a school project.